 The school is accredited by the British Council and is a member of English UK.
 Inspections are carried out by the British Council.

-You may be requested to leave your course if your behaviour is deemed to interfere with other students’ learning or with their experience at Stay Campus London.
+You may be requested to leave your course if your behaviour is deemed to interfere with other students’ learning or with their experience at SCL International College.
 Disciplinary problems or acts of serious misconduct will result in the School implementing a series of measures to deal with the situation.
 Gross misconduct will result in immediate expulsion from the school.

 If you do something wrong that is serious enough to put yourself or other people in danger, or goes against the values under which we operate, we will implement disciplinary procedures.